Editorial by Industrial Quick Search

 Pumping Systems

-The primary purpose of the air pressure switch is to maintain the fluid level in the pumps.
-The pressure switch engages and deactivates water pumps based on the specified points.
+The main function of an air pressure switch is to regulate the fluid level in pumps.
+It activates and deactivates water pumps based on predefined pressure points.

 Adjustments of an Air Compressor Pressure Switch